datagrok-ai/public/help/compute/compute.md

 6. Enter the number of points to be found (in the `samples` field).

-7. Set max distance between similar points(in the `similarity` field).
-If distance between two fitted points is less than this value, they are the same.

-8. Press the "Run" <i class="fas fa-play"></i> icon on the top panel to perform fitting.
+7. Press the "Run" <i class="fas fa-play"></i> icon on the top panel to perform fitting.
 You will get a [grid](https://datagrok.ai/help/visualize/viewers/grid) containing

    * loss function values